Best wireless gaming keyboard in 2024: my top picks for cable-free typing delights

 The battery life is rated to a lengthy 240 hours with the backlighting off, and you might not mind keeping it disabled during the day.
 With the cheapest board offering only white LED backlighting, it's purely a useful feature for low-light situations.
 Like writing your horror novel in the dark.

+All that being said, what you get here is a wireless keyboard with a better typing feel than most, some useable backlighting and from a trusted brand for less than the competition.
 You simply get a lot for your money with the Keychron K2, and when it comes to wireless gaming keyboards that often cost a lot of cash, that sort of saving goes a long way.

 Read our full Keychron K2 review.

-Best mid-range wireless gaming keyboard
+Best low-profile wireless gaming keyboard

 The best low-profile wireless gaming keyboard